Reeves County, Texas

 Reeves County is a county located in the U.S. state of Texas.
-As of the 2020 census, its population was 14,748.
+As of the 2020 census, its population was 14,748, and was estimated to be 11,956 in 2024.
 Its county seat and most populous city is Pecos.
-The county was created in 1883 and organized the next year.
+The county was created on April 14, 1883 and organized on November 4, 1884.
 It is named for George R. Reeves, a Texas state legislator and colonel in the Confederate Army.
 It is one of the nine counties that comprise the Trans-Pecos region of West Texas.
 Reeves County comprises the Pecos micropolitan statistical area.

 History

 Native Americans

 Prehistoric Clovis culture peoples in Reeves County lived in the rock shelters and caves nestled near water supplies.
 These people left behind artifacts and pictographs as evidence of their presence.
 Jumano Indians led the Antonio de Espejo 1582–1583 expedition near Toyah Lake on a better route to the farming and trade area of La Junta de los Ríos.
 Espejo's diary places the Jumano along the Pecos River and its tributaries.
 The Mescalero Apache frequented San Solomon Springs to irrigate their crops.
 In 1849, John Salmon "RIP" Ford explored the area between San Antonio and El Paso, noting in his mapped report the productive land upon which the Mescalero Indians farmed.